govindkailas/rabbitmq-operator-demo/README.md

 cd consumer2
 go run .
 ```
 It will connect to the RabbitMQ queue and print all the messages awaiting; each consumer also imitates some work going on by sleeping for 10 seconds after receiving each message.
 The RabbitMQ acknowledgement is done manually by marking `d.Ack(false)` after every message processing.

 For eg; you can insert the data to a database and based on the commit message from the DB you could sent the `ack` to RabbitMQ.
 The `consumer1` have this logic implemented.
-It will push the data to a Postgres database table before sendind the `ack`.
+It will push the consumed messages to a Postgres database table before sendind the `ack`.
+Use the `data.sql` to create the table if you wish.
 Consumer1 also receives no more than 2 messages at once, Consumer2 - no more than 1